 How to Perform Stratified Sampling in Pandas (With Examples)

-This tutorial explains two methods for performing stratified random sampling in Python.
+This comprehensive tutorial details two essential methods for conducting stratified random sampling efficiently using the capabilities of the Pandas library in the Python ecosystem.

 import pandas as pd